andreafuturi/DenoVitePreact/README.md

 ## Future

-It would be nice to implement SSG as default for no javascript and improve css modules
+It would be nice to implement SSG as default for no server side rendering and improve css modules See if this works without main.jsx
+Create Dynamic routes
+Create a hook to perform client side js easily maybe just a .js filed linked to the component (counter.js)

 ## Getting Started